jeffdelara/chessgame/README.md

 - Knight
 - Queen
 - King
-- Castling
-- En passant

 ## Todo:
 Here is a list of items that is still needed to be done.
+- Start stop restart buttons

-- Pawn promotion
+- Deploy live